bauxiteDYS/SM-NT-Comp-Server-Validator/README.md

 # SM-Comp-Server-Validator
-Sourcemod plugin to verify if Comp servers are setup properly WIP
+Sourcemod plugin to verify if NT Comp servers are setup properly WIP